What Are the Costs Involved in Registering a Copyright?

 • Form MW (Mask Work): Used for semiconductor chip products, this form registers the mask works which are the three-dimensional patterns of the layers of a semiconductor chip.

-• Form GATT (General Agreement on Tariffs and Trade): This form is used for registering works that are seeking restoration of copyright protection under the Uruguay Round Agreements Act (URAA).
+• Form GATT (General Agreement on Tariffs and Trade): This form is used to register works that seek restoration of copyright protection under the Uruguay Round Agreements Act (URAA).

 The following fees are associated with these forms and services: legal consultation, copyright registration, recordation services, and related services provided by the U.S. Copyright Office.

 Each form requires detailed information about the work, the author, and the claimant.
 Additionally, the applicant must provide a copy of the work, known as the deposit, which will be stored in the Copyright Office’s records.
 Once the application and deposit are submitted, along with the appropriate fee, the Copyright Office will review the submission.
-If everything is in order, the work will be registered, and the applicant will receive a certificate of registration, confirming their copyright protection.
+For practical advice on ensuring a smooth registration, consider our 10 Simple Copyright Tips for Aspiring Authors.

 Fees for Copyright Registration